SophusJ/GetGut-AAU/README.md

 ## Model citations (required)

-This repository uses / loads the following model families in code.
+This repository uses/loads the following model families in code.
 If you use or redistribute these models, **please cite the original works** and comply with their licenses.

 1. **GLiNER** (used for NER)
    - Code uses: `from gliner import GLiNER` and loads a checkpoint via `GLiNER.from_pretrained(...)`.